Store bought wipes are highly toxic to your baby’s developing body, but they don’t have to be.

 That’s it!
 When you’re out, just take another couple minutes to throw a batch of the wet ingredients into the jar and repeat with the other half of the roll.

-We were so thankful for this, and found it is also really nice to take along with us in our washed out plastic wipe containers, even as the kids get older.
+We were so thankful for this, and found it is really nice to take along with us in our washed out wipe containers, even as the kids get older.

-I’d much rather have these handy in the Jeep for messy faces or to clean up their hands before eating a snack than this:
+I’d much rather have these handy in the car for messy faces or to clean up their hands before eating a snack than this: